Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Finite-Size Phase Diagrams

 Additional insight is provided by the number of finite-size many-body eigenvalues in different energy ranges.
+The Hilbert space can be divided into a singly-occupied subspace (low energy sector) and a doubly-occupied subspace (high energy sector) analogous to the lower and upper Hubbard bands for half-filling.
 Since the spectrum connects adiabatically to the atomic limit, the number of states with energy smaller than $\sim U_0$ is equal to the dimension of the full single-occupancy Hilbert space.
-For filling $\nu=N/M$, the subspace with $N_{\uparrow}$ spins up and $N_{\downarrow}$ spins down has dimension given by $M!/\left[ N_{\uparrow}!\,N_{\downarrow}!(M-N)!\right]$.
+For filling $\nu=N/M$, the subspace of the single-occupancy Hilbert space with $N_{\uparrow}$ spins up and $N_{\downarrow}$ spins down has dimension given by

 By considering all possible configurations $(N_{\uparrow},N_{\downarrow})$ we obtain the total dimension of the single occupancy, low-energy, sector.